-Nightlife (bars, music scene, parties) is a central component of the social scene for college students and young professionals, and an indicator of the health and vibrancy of young adult communities.
+Night life (bars, music scene, parties) is a central component of the social scene for college students and young professionals, and an indicator of the health and vibrancy of young adult communities.
 Unfortunately, this culture is frequently marked by exploitation, disrespect, and the threat of sexual or physical violence against women.
 College parties and bars are some of the highest risk environments for the predation of sexual violence.
 There is a need to effectively prevent sexual violence and promote gender equity in party and bar environments.
 Fortunately, the bars, music scene, and parties that shape Duluth’s nightlife do not need to be overshadowed by consistent threats to safety and comfort to women and people from diverse backgrounds.
 These environments are relatively simple to reshape through sustained engagement of the primary participants--young community members.

-This project builds off of work currently being done with young professionals, musicians, and emerging college students to shape Duluth’s bars, party environments, and the Homegrown Music Festival.
+This project builds off of work currently being done with young professionals, musicians, and emerging college students to shape Duluth’s bars, party environments, and the annual Homegrown Music Festival.

-Men As Peacemakers is proud to provide sexual violence prevention training to the 2015 Homegrown Music Festival.
-Thanks to all of Homegrown’s organizers and volunteers for supporting a safe and respectful experience for women in 2015.
+Men As Peacemakers is proud to provide sexual violence prevention training to the 2017 Homegrown Music Festival.
+Thanks to all of Homegrown’s organizers and volunteers for supporting a safe and respectful experience for women in 2017.